cyrusn/slidedown/md/example.md

 ----
 # Google Drawing

-### You can also use Google Drawing and public it to here.
+### You can also use Google Drawing and publish it to here.
 <div class="screen-only"><iframe width="420" height="315" src="https://www.youtube.com/embed/5Vr7inMMnrs" frameborder="0" allowfullscreen></iframe></div>

 ***
 # Furthermore

-- Print this presenation
+- Print this presenation, the presentation will print like a document.
-- View it on mobile
+- View it on mobile, it's responsive.
 - Show The Table of Content
     + `<div id='toc'></div>`
-- Caption
+- Add caption to e.g. image, iframe, table etc...
     + `<div class="caption">Caption Text</div>`
 - Print Only
     + `<div class='print-only'> your code </div>`